Mohawk-Valley-Interactive/launchdarkly-client-unity-plugin/DemoScenes/ReadMe.md

   * Determines if the "options" button in the main menu is visible.
   * Should return a boolean variation.

-The following custom user attributes impact the feature flags (using the previously mentioned LD project) as follows:
+The following custom user attributes are used in the scenes (using the previously mentioned LD project) as follows:
 * level-id
-  * A numeric value of 0 or 1 to indicate which scene is being occupied.
+  * A numeric value of 0 or 1 to indicate which scene is being used.
 * class-type
   * A string value with the following handled variations
     * Barbarian
     * Ninja
     * Wizard
-  * Will impact the cube-rotation-axis-2 flag's outcome.
+  * This is set using the "class" drop-down menu (top-right).

 Each scene has a LdClient prefab in each scene will need to have its Mobile Key and User Key values defined in order to connect to your LaunchDarkly project.